• Home

 It comes with a handy Doric-English glossary to help you with any Doric words you might not know.
 There is also information about the types of bumblebees found in the North-East of Scotland, and what flowers to plant to attract bees into your garden.

-The book was written, designed and printed entirely in Aberdeen, Scotland and is printed on paper from sustainable sources, and is FSC accredited.
+The Doric storybook was written, designed and printed entirely in Aberdeen, Scotland and is printed on paper from sustainable sources, and is FSC accredited.

 Buy a copy now